WastonYuan/wastonyuan.github.io/index.md

-I received my Ph.D. from the School of Computer Science and Technology of Harbin Institute of Technology.
+I received my Ph.D. from the School of Computer Science and Technology of Harbin Institute of Technology in 2025.
 My research area is concurrent transaction processing in databases.

 ## Publications